Brendenjones12/CapstoneProjectTemplate/Documentation/Deployment.md

 The general advice is to check the error log sent to your browser or the error log on the console.
 - In XAMPP, it will send the error code to your browser's webpage.

 The most vulnerable piece to fail would be the system-connect.php, which as the database conenction settings.

-- Explaining how to troubleshoot if something goes wrong
-- - Where to find the source of errors, if logged.
-- - What are the most critical/vulnerable pieces that can fail?